acroscopic/TextbookTracker/README.md

 ## Acknowledgments

-- Peskin & Schroeder for their excellent QFT textbook
+- tank321 for his excellent code and hard work through Peskin and Schroeter's QFT
-- All physics students struggling through QFT problems
+- All students struggling through difficult textbooks